Emergency medical services: First responder

-Driver
+Ambulance driver

 Some agencies separate the 'driver' and 'attendant' functions, employing ambulance driving staff with no medical qualification (or just a first aid and CPR certificates), whose job is to drive ambulances.
 While this approach persists in some countries, such as India, it is generally becoming increasingly rare.
 Ambulance drivers may be trained in radio communications, ambulance operations and emergency response driving skills.

-Non-emergency driver/attendant
+Non-emergency attendant

 Many countries employ ambulance staff who only carry out non-emergency patient transport duties (which can include stretcher or wheelchair cases).
 Dependent on the provider (and resources available), they may be trained in first aid or extended skills such as use of an AED, oxygen therapy, pain relief and other live-saving or palliative skills.
 In some services, they may also provide emergency cover when other units are not available, or when accompanied by a fully qualified technician or paramedic.
 The role is known as an Ambulance Care Assistant in the United Kingdom.

+Emergency care assistant

+Emergency care assistants are of a frontline under both emergency and non-emergency conditions to incidents.
+Their role is to assist the clinician that they are working with, either a Technician or Paramedic, in their duties, whether that be drawing up drugs, setting up fluids (but not attaching), doing basic observations or performing 12 lead ECG assessments.

 Emergency medical technician

-Emergency medical technicians, also known as Ambulance Technicians in the UK and EMT in the United States.
-In the United States, EMT is usually made up of 3 levels.
-EMT-B, EMT-I (EMT-A in some states) and EMT-Paramedic.
-The National Registry of EMT New Educational Standards for EMS renamed the provider levels as follows: Emergency Medical Responder (EMR), Emergency Medical Technician (EMT), Advanced EMT (AEMT), and Paramedic.
-EMTs are usually able to perform a wide range of emergency care skills, such as automated defibrillation, care of spinal injuries and oxygen therapy.
-In few jurisdictions, some EMTs are able to perform duties as IV and IO cannulation, administration of a limited number of drugs (including but not limited to Epinephrine, Narcan, Oxygen, Aspirin, Nitroglycerin - dependent on country, state, and medical direction), more advanced airway procedures, CPAP, and limited cardiac monitoring.
+Emergency medical technicians are usually able to perform a wide range of emergency care skills, such as automated defibrillation, care of spinal injuries and oxygen therapy.
+In few jurisdictions, some EMTs are able to perform duties as IV and IO cannulation, administration of a limited number of drugs (including but not limited to Epinephrine, Narcan, Oxygen, Aspirin, Nitroglycerin – dependent on country, state, and medical direction), more advanced airway procedures, CPAP, and limited cardiac monitoring.
 Most advanced procedures and skills are not within the national scope of practice for an EMT.
 As such most states require additional training and certifications to perform above the national curriculum standards.
-In the US, an EMT certification requires intense courses and training in field skills.
-A certification expires after two years and holds a requirement of taking 48 CEUs (continuing education credits).
-24 of these credits must be in refresher courses while the other 24 can be taken in a variety ways such as emergency driving training, pediatric, geriatric, or bariatric care, specific traumas, etc.
+In the United States, an EMT certification requires intense courses and training in field skills.
+Certifications are state-specific and last varying durations, though National Registry certification simplifies the reciprocity process in many states.
+The National Registry of Emergency Medical Technicians renamed the certification levels for EMS professionals as follows: Emergency Medical Responder (NREMR), Emergency Medical Technician (NREMT), Advanced EMT (NRAEMT), and Paramedic (NRP).